Tom Brady gets roasted by Rob Gronkowski, Kim Kardashian and more in Netflix’s ‘The Greatest Roast of All Time’ | KRDO

 “That doesn’t make you a fan,” he said to Brady’s trolls.
 “That makes you a b—.”

-Rob Gronkwoski, Julian Edelman, Randy Moss and Drew Bledsoe, who all played with Brady throughout his career, and former New England Patriots coach Bill Belichick took turns roasting the MVP.
-Peyton Manning and Patriots owner Robert Kraft also appeared.
+Rob Gronkowski, Julian Edelman, Randy Moss and Drew Bledsoe, who all played with Brady throughout his career, and former New England Patriots coach Bill Belichick took turns roasting the MVP.
+Peyton Manning also appeared.

 Gronkowski talked about how “psyched” he was to have both Brady and Belichick together, saying, “everyone thinks you guys hate each other but I saw it firsthand, you two are exactly alike.
 You’re both hardasses that hate fun.”